daviduhlir/local-db/README.md

 - `null`
 - `object` (hashed)

+## Storage Format

+- Each document is stored as a separate JSON file: `{id}.json`
+- Indexes are stored as JSON files: `.index-{indexName}.json`
+- Human-readable and can be manually inspected/edited if needed
+- Automatic directory creation

 ## Performance Tips

 1. **Create indexes** for fields you frequently query
 2. **Use `getOne()`** instead of `get()` when you only need one result
 3. **Batch operations** when inserting multiple documents
 4. **Rebuild indexes** with `remapIndex()` if you change index definitions
+5. **Thread-safe** operations using `@david.uhlir/mutex` for concurrent access

 ## License